-For many auditors of smaller entities (small charities and clubs for example), a major difficulty is how to adhere to auditing standards which are designed primarily for larger entities.
+For many auditors of smaller entities (small charities, clubs and companies, for example), a major difficulty is how to adhere to auditing standards which are designed primarily for larger entities.

 Given the time and budget constraints that auditors face, this can cause some auditors to go into autopilot and tick off checklists rather than clearly identifying, assessing, and addressing audit risks.